DIY fun with LED RGB Lighting.

 Optional – Aluminum tape:

-Because we’ve chosen a black material which aesthetically looks good.
+Because we’ve chosen a black material that aesthetically looks good.
 Black absorbs light.
-We are actually loosing some of our ambient radiance because we choose to place something over our LED lights instead of stare directly at the LED strips in our living room getting spots in our eyes.
+We are losing some of our ambient radiance because we choose to place something over our LED lights instead of staring directly at the LED strips in our living room getting spots in our eyes.
 Crazy us right?!?
 A way of reclaiming that light back is by putting something either white or highly reflective on the side where it shines.
-In our chase we choose to use aluminum tape to get the most out of our LED strips.
-It was exceptionally hard to get a before/after picture of the results as the cameras own light compensation was fighting us.
+In our chase, we choose to use aluminum tape to get the most out of our LED strips.
+It was exceptionally hard to get a before/after picture of the results as the camera’s light compensation was fighting us.
 But it is highly noticeable and we recommend applying some sort of backing to deflect the light and get the most out of your setup.

-We did purchase the upgrade for the Wi-Fi version and initially we did have a lot of problems with their “Magic Home” application that you get on Google Play to control these lights.
-A lot of the problems stems from us wanting to add our RGB strips to the existing network and the fact that in order for that to happen my mobile device had to jump between two SSIDs.
-Half way through the jump it assumes the mobile network is the correct SSID and instantly fails connection.
+We did purchase the upgrade for the Wi-Fi version and initially, we did have a lot of problems with their “Magic Home” application that you get on Google Play to control these lights.
+A lot of the problems stem from us wanting to add our RGB strips to the existing network and the fact that for that to happen my mobile device had to jump between two SSIDs.
+Halfway through the jump, it assumes the mobile network is the correct SSID and instantly fails the connection.
 We had to place the “Magic Home” application into airplane mode but with Wi-Fi on so that it could make the transition between the two SSID’s and thus connect our lighting to our home network.
-Kind of annoying but it’s a hell of a lot better then the shitty IR remote control and receivers that came with the whole setup.
+Kind of annoying but it’s a hell of a lot better than the shitty IR remote control and receivers that came with the whole setup.
 Is the aluminum extrusion worth it?
-Given the lighting and the amperage we’re throwing out.
+Given the lighting and the amperage, we’re throwing out.
 We say “yes!”
 The aluminum does get warm to the touch after hours and hours of it being on but never exceeds that temperature range.